nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/POMODORO.md

 1. When the timer ends, take a **2 - 5 minute** break
 1. After the break, start over with _step 2_

-Each _25 minute + 5 minute_ intervale is called a _"Pomodoro"_.
+Each _25 minute + 5 minute_ interval is called a _"Pomodoro"_.

 ## How does Pomodoro Help?

-By dividing your time into "working" and "breaking" blocks, the Pomodoro Technique helps you direct your attention.
+By dividing your time into _working_ and _breaking_ blocks, the Pomodoro Technique helps you direct your attention.

-During the 25 minute "working" phase, _**you are only focused on the task at hand**_.
+During the 25 minute _working_ phase, _**you are only focused on the task at hand**_.
 It's perfectly fine to block out the rest of the world.
 You don't have to think about mowing the yard or washing the dishes.
 You don't have to think about current events or what's happening on Twitter.
 You don't have to think about asking for help.
 You are free to work or to struggle or to stare at your code with the hope that it will magically start working.

-When the timer goes off and your "break" time begins, things change.
-This "break" time when you focus on things _**other than** working on the task at hand_.
-During your "break" time you should:
+When the timer goes off and your _break_ time begins, things change.
+This _break_ time when you focus on things _**other than** working on the task at hand_.
+During your _break_ time you should:

-1. Reflect upon the last "working" period.
+1. Reflect upon the last _working_ period.
     * What did you accomplish?
     * Are you being effective?
 Or, do you need to change your approach?
     * _**Are you stuck?
 Do you need help?**_